cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What jQuery method can be used to wrap every element of the current collection to provide an HTML structure?
-(Choose the correct answer).
+## 9. What jQuery method can be used to wrap every element of the current collection to provide an HTML structure?
+(Choose the correct answer). :no_entry:

-### wrap
+wrap

 wrapAll